pryv/dev-site/src/documents/sections/activity.html.md

 Gets the accessible activity channels (excluding those in the trash).

+#### Query string parameters

+- `state` (`default`, `trashed` or `all`): Optional.
+Indicates what items to return depending on their state.
+By default, only items that are not in the trash are returned; `trashed` returns only items in the trash, while `all` return all items regardless of their state.

 #### Successful response: `200 OK`

-An array of [activity channels](#data-types-channel) containing the accessible channels.
+An array of [activity channels](#data-types-channel)) containing the accessible channels in the user's account matching the specified state, ordered by name.

 #### cURL example